bhadaway/generic-theme/readme.txt

 - This is a starter theme.
 - Use this tool however you like.
 - Attribution is NOT required.
+- videos.js is based on fitvidsjs.com which is released under the WTFPL license.

 Hack this theme up however you like starting with making it your own: